Chungus1310/ChunRP/README.md

 This system ensures your conversations never get interrupted by rate limits or key failures!

 ### 🎭 Character Management
-- **Rich Character Profiles**: Create detailed characters with personas, appearances, scenarios, and custom system prompts
+- **Rich Character Profiles**: Create detailed characters with personas, appearances, and scenarios.
+The **persona** field now serves as the complete system prompt for maximum control
 - **Avatar Support**: Add custom avatars via URL or use the default avatar with fallback handling
-- **Character Import/Export**: Share characters or backup your creations as JSON files
 - **Per-Character Settings**: Customize LLM settings individually for each character's unique personality
 - **Character Search & Selection**: Fast character lookup in sidebar with mobile-optimized selector overlay
-- **SQLite Storage**: Characters stored in fast, reliable SQLite database with proper relationships
+- **SQLite Storage**: Characters stored in a fast, reliable SQLite database with proper relationships

 ### 🧠 Advanced Memory System